Dotfile management with Chezmoi and Vim

 push like you would with any other Git project.
 Pull remote changes and apply

-.
+them with chezmoi update.
 Even through the “push” step feels a bit verbose,

 this workflow makes it harder to overwrite good configs with bad ones and gives